vhparadajr/Search_Movie_API/README.md

 # Search_Movie_API

-An app for searching a movie by title and get poster and short director bio.
+An app for searching a movie by title.
+Use's 2 seperate API's to get poster and short director bio.

 ![alt tag](https://i.imgur.com/tMPnJwF.png)